-In general, business items (e.g. reports, resolutions, etc.) are available via the ACR Annual Meeting website at http://www.acr.org/annual-meeting.
+In general, business items (e.g. reports, resolutions, etc.) are available via ACR DOCS at https://docs.acr.org.
 Additions to the agenda may be arranged through the Council Steering Committee as late resolutions or by a two-thirds (2/3) vote of the Council as prescribed in the bylaws.
-Generally, the Speaker discourages unscheduled non-emergent presentations in order to conserve the time of the Council for its immediate deliberations.
+Generally, the Speaker discourages unscheduled non-emergent presentations to conserve the time of the Council for its immediate deliberations.